DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 In the second case, the semantic content is broken up according to the mediating qualities of the available platforms and the 'fragments' are distributed across the platforms.
-Thus, to return to the *Matrix* example*,* the user discovers new media content on each platform, since each supports an aspect of *The Matrix* that corresponds to its specific mediality.
+Thus, to return to the *Matrix* example, the user discovers new media content on each platform, since each supports an aspect of *The Matrix* that corresponds to its specific mediality.
 In practical terms, this means that no single user can master the entirety of the media content; only the sum of users has that grasp,